Report: RB Jerick McKinnon re-signs with Chiefs - NewsBreak

 McKinnon joined the Chiefs in 2021 and played in 13 games, rushing for 62 yards on 12 touches.
 He was a factor in the passing game as well hauling in 13 passes for 107 yards and a touchdown.

-His role increased as the 2021 season progressed, earning all three starts in the playoffs.Tyreek Hill said he felt ‘underutilized’ in his new podcast
+His role increased as the 2021 season progressed, earning all three starts in the playoffs.Tyreek Hill says he felt ‘underutilized’ in his new podcast

 McKinnon returns to a running back room that hosts Clyde Edwards-Helaire, Ronald Jones II, Derrick Gore, and Isiah Pacheco.